 LONG-TERM OYSTER MONITORING

-We are assessing the growth and long-term survival of oyster spat in the St. Lucie Estuary and Indian River Lagoon by utilizing newly developed concrete spat modules mounted to PVC “trees”.
-This study will provide insight into the differences in growth and mortality rates among oyster spat related to ecological stressors.
+Spat modules mounted on PVC "trees" are being used to assess the growth and long-term survival of oyster spat in the St. Lucie Estuary and Indian River Lagoon.
+These spat modules are used to examine various interstitial spaces and predator densities in the estuary along a salinity gradient.
+This study will shed light on the differences in growth and mortality rates caused by environmental stressors in oyster spat.

 Jensen Beach Impoundment Recovery